ckyriaco/Capstone/README.md

 9. Once you have ensured all passed information is accurate, make your bash script(s) executable by using chmod +x name_of_bash_script.
 10. Now you should be ready to execute.

+### Optional Encryption for bash file with location paths/dn and credentials for Active Directory (Need Git Bash for this step): ###
+1. Install make by follwoing the instructions provided by the [gitBash_Windows](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058) documentation under make.
+2. Once the make zip file is extracted properly to your git bash instance, create a file called Makefile in the folder you have your scripts in. ***Note: The name must be Makefile.***
+3. Add the following to your Makfile script:

+***If you are just using the audit script:***

+encrypt:
+    gpg -c filename.sh
+    rm filename.sh

+decrypt:
+    gpg --output filename.sh -d filename.sh.gpg

+remove:
+    rm filename.sh

+***If you also want to use remediation:***

+encrypt_audit:
+    gpg -c filename.sh
+    rm filename.sh

+decrypt_audit:
+    gpg --output filename.sh -d filename.sh.gpg

+remove_audit:
+    rm filename.sh

+encrypt_remediate:
+    gpg -c filename.sh
+    rm filename.sh

+decrypt_remediate:
+    gpg --output filename.sh -d filename.sh.gpg

+remove_remediate:
+    rm filename.sh

+4. Once you have your makefile set up, call each of the above functions by simply typing the following: make functionName
+- Example: make encrypt
+  - This will encrypt your file using pgp which will prompt you for a password for the file and then delete the plaintext file.

+***Recommended Usage of Makefile***

+1. Navigate to the folder that your scripts and Makefile is located
+2. Execute the command: make encrypt (For if you only are using an audit script) or make encrypt_audit/make encrypt_remediate (If you have a remediation script as well)
+  - This will create and encrypted gpg file named after your file, that is password protected, and remove the unencrypted bash file.
+  - The password acts as a secret key, and if you were to send this gpg file to someone else, the only way to decrypt it is with that secret key.
+3. Whenever an authorized admin wants to execute an audit or remediation, they simply need to execute 'make decrypt' or 'make decrypt_audit' and 'make decrypt_remediate', execute the decrypted script as follows: ./filename.sh, and execute 'make remove' or 'make remove_audit' and 'make remove_remediate'.
+4. Repeat step 3 whenever you would like to execute the script.

 ### Note: At this time, we are still in the prototyping phase, so there may be changes made frequently. ###
 _________________________________________________________________________________________________________________________________________________________________________________